Zeyad-Amr/Clean-Architecture/README.md

-# Movies-App
+# Clean-Architecture

-Flutter Mobile App applying Clean Architecture Principles
+Clean-Architecture using Flutter

 ## What is Clean Architecture?